18780084652/ZhouwMasterRepository/README.md

 # ZhouwMasterRepository
-Creating a new branch is quick or simple.
+Creating a new branch is quick And simple.